crystal-tran/crystal-tran/README.md

-I'm a software engineer and a recent grad from [Rithm School](https://github.com/rithmschool/).
+I'm a software engineer at Red Ventures.
+I graduated from [Rithm School](https://github.com/rithmschool/) in 2024.